Alcohol and Your Liver

 Your liver is a vital organ in your body and just as important as your heart.
 It works hard performing over 500 jobs including manufacturing, storing and processing anything you put into your body.

-Alcohol is a toxin to your liver.
 Whenever you drink alcohol your liver has to work hard to filter this toxin and remove it from your body.

 The liver is a very resilient organ but putting it under too much stress impacts its ability to regenerate.
 Every time you drink alcohol, some of your liver cells die.
 Drinking too much alcohol makes it harder for your liver to create new cells and can lead to permanent damage.